open-company/open-company-storage/README.md

 With that in mind we designed [Carrot](https://carrot.io/), a software-as-a-service application powered by the open source [OpenCompany platform](https://github.com/open-company) and a source-available [web UI](https://github.com/open-company/open-company-web).

-With Carrot, important company updates, announcements, stories, and strategic plans create focused, topic-based conversations that keep everyone aligned without interruptions.
+With Carrot, important company updates, announcements, stories, and strategic plans create focused conversations that keep everyone aligned without interruptions.
 When information is shared transparently, it inspires trust, new ideas and new levels of stakeholder engagement.
 Carrot makes it easy for leaders to engage with employees, investors, and customers, creating alignment for everyone.

 Transparency expectations are changing.
 Organizations need to change as well if they are going to attract and retain savvy teams, investors and customers.
 Just as open source changed the way we build software, transparency changes how we build successful companies with information that is open, interactive, and always accessible.
 Carrot turns transparency into a competitive advantage.